giljulio/android-multiple-image-picker/README.md

+#DEPRECATED
+android-multiple-image-picker is deprecated.
+No more development will be taking place.
+Most file managers and gallaries now support ```Intent.EXTRA_ALLOW_MULTIPLE``` Thanks for all your support!

 #Mutiple Image Picker

 Recently I got frustrated opening an intent to select multiple photos and also with a camera.
 Therefore I to make it myself and so other people don't have to reinvent the wheel here it is.